memset0/membot/README.md

 #### Use as a koishi plugin

-In order to make my bot's development more light-weighted and convenient, there are various complex calling relationships in code.
-Therefore, we strongly recommend you that you should clone the whole repository and keep its directory structure unchanged.
+To make my development process more convenient, there are various complex calling relationships in the code.
+Therefore, we strongly recommend you to clone the whole repository and to keep its directory structure unchanged.

-For example, if you just want to enable its RSS Feed feature, use `ctx.plugin` to install it.
-Noticed that the RSS plugin depends on the Web Service, it's also needed to inject the Web Service plugin before the RSS plugin.
-Your code would be like:
+For example, if you just want to enable its RSS Feed feature, use `ctx.plugin`.
+But noticed that the RSS plugin depends on the Web Service, it's also needed to inject the Web Service before the RSS one.
+Then your code would be like:

 ```typescript
 ctx.plugin(require('<path>/membot/src/services/web'));